Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 How can I find out my credit score?

 If you have a credit card, start by looking at your latest bill.
 Many credit card companies are now providing this information with each statement.
 There are also several websites offering free credit scores, though be careful about what information you have to provide in order to get your score.
 Another approach would be to talk to a credit counselor.
-That could not only help you find your credit score but also learn how to improve it.
+That could not only help you find your credit score but also teach you how to improve it.